stevenvergenz/AltspaceSDK/README.md

 }
 ```

-This is all we need to do for detecting the grab, good job!
+This is all we need to do to detect the grab, good job!
 We know when the user grabs and when she lets go, and perform the necessary operations to change the hat's anchor.
-But how do we use all this to actually position the hat?
+But how do we use all this to reposition the hat?
 Read on!

 ### Placing The Hat